pierrelecuyer/LatMRG/README.md

 ### Use appropriate RNGs

-There are a plethora of pseudo-random engines described on the web, and even more implementations of such engines proposed.
+There are a plethora of pseudo-random engines described on the web, and even more implementations of such engines.
 Examples include:
 - [PCG](http://www.pcg-random.org/)
 - [Vigna's take](http://xoshiro.di.unimi.it/) on xorshift generators
 - [SplitMix](http://dx.doi.org/10.1145/2714064.2660195) generators available in